open-telemetry/opentelemetry-specification/specification/glossary.md

 ## Instrumenting Library

-Denotes the library which provides the instrumentation *for* a given library (i.e. the [Instrumented Library](#instrumented_library)).
+Denotes the library which provides the instrumentation *for* a given library (i.e. *for* the [Instrumented Library](#instrumented_library)).
 Hence, *Instrumented Library* and *Instrumenting Library* can be identical if a library has built-in OpenTelemetry instrumentation, but they don't necessarily have to.

 Example: `io.opentelemetry.contrib.mongodb`.